ricardodeazambuja/ricardodeazambuja.github.io/_posts/2017-01-29-easy-peasy_deep_learning.md

 labels = [labels2int[i[1]] for i in training_set.values()]
 ```

 Ok, at the very beginning I asked about Multilayer Perceptron (MLP), Feedforward Neural Network (F...
-NN), etc. So, this type of NN works with [real valued numbers](https://en.wikipedia.org/wiki/Floating_point) essentially doing multiplications (also additions).
+NN), etc. So, this type of NN, typically, works with [real valued numbers](https://en.wikipedia.org/wiki/Floating_point) essentially doing multiplications (also additions).
 If you enter a value zero (and there's no [bias](http://stackoverflow.com/a/2499936)) it will return you zero.
 Why am I telling you this?
 I thought it was something important :satisfied:.

 Just to refresh your memory, I'm working based on the [pyimagesearch post](http://www.pyimagesearch.com/2016/09/26/a-simple-neural-network-with-python-and-keras/).
-This means I will use the [cross entropy](https://en.wikipedia.org/wiki/Cross_entropy) loss function ([Keras binary_crossentropy](https://keras.io/metrics/#binary_crossentropy)), forcing us to format the labels as vectors `[0.,1.]` and `[1.,0.]`
+This means I will use the [cross entropy](https://en.wikipedia.org/wiki/Cross_entropy) loss function ([Keras binary_crossentropy](https://keras.io/metrics/#binary_crossentropy)) as well, forcing us to format the labels as vectors `[0.,1.]` and `[1.,0.]` and this will be the kind of answer our network will give us at the end.

 ```python
 # Necessary for to_categorical method.